Red Sox vs. Angels: Betting Trends, Records ATS, Home/Road Splits

 Red Sox Recent Betting Performance

-- In five games as the underdog over the last 10 matchups, the Red Sox have a record of 1-4.
+- In four games over the last 10 matchups when favored by bookmakers, the Red Sox have a record of 3-1.

-- When it comes to the over/under, the Red Sox and their opponents are 5-5-0 in their last 10 games.
+- In their last 10 games with a total, the Red Sox and their opponents have combined to hit the over six times.

 Red Sox Betting Records & Stats